 Oscobo: Anonymous web searches for the British market

 The rank of anonymous search engines is reinforced by Oscobo from Great Britain.
 Like other search services that promote high data protection standards, this provider also promises not to store or sell user data.
-The project was initiated by Fred Cornell, a long-time Yahoo employee, who wanted to offer users an alternative model to the classic search engine industry with Oscobo.
+The project was initiated by Robert Perin, Managing Director in BlackBerry, who wanted to offer users an alternative model to the classic search engine industry with Oscobo.
 The result is a search engine, specific to the United Kingdom, also renounces all user tracking.
 Instead of targeted advertisements, displays are catered exclusively to the terms entered in the search bar.

 Unlike Qwant or Hulbee, Oscobo can’t provide its own search technology, instead accessing the search indexes of Bing and Yahoo.
 Oscobo also integrates results from Twitter into its search responses.